FAQ / Frequently asked questions

 Sometimes some stiffness or mild muscle pain may occur at the injection site.
 Slight flu-like symptoms may also occur for one or two days.
 Fortunately, most people do not experience any complaints after the vaccination.
 You do not need to take any other special precautions; you can work and/or play sports as usual, including swimming.

 Yes, DEET can also be used in children.
 Out of caution, it is recommended to use concentrations lower than 30% in children under two years of age.
 Children should not smear themselves and keep hands free (because of mouth or eye contact).
-Because the concentration is lower, you will need to apply more frequently.
+Because the concentration is lower, you will have to apply more often.

 Costs and fees